jxmot/github-graphql-snippets/README.md

 * **`/mutations/create-repo-issue.graphql`** : create an issue in a specified repository.
 A *repository ID* is required, IDs can be obtained with **`/queries/user-repos-name_id_priv.graphql`**
 * **`/mutations/create-repo-label.graphql`** : create a label in a specified repository.
 A *repository ID* is required, IDs can be obtained with **`/queries/user-repos-name_id_priv.graphql`**

+## Additional File Contents

+Each of the query and mutation files described above also contain the GraphQL code and required data for use in  a POST body.
+After removing the **`#`** comments the result can be used in [Postman](https://www.postman.com/) to send GraphQL commands.

 ## GitHub V4 API Quirks